-From the continent’s first, biggest and wildest Fringe Theatre Festival to a shopping mall that spans over 48 city blocks, Edmontonians have never been afraid to do things a little differently.
-As Canada’s youngest and fastest growing capital city, Edmonton is a hotbed of cultural diversity that embraces new ideas and experimentation.
-Here are the best ways to play, sightsee, tour, and relax in Alberta’s Capital.
+From the continent's first, biggest and wildest Fringe Theatre Festival to a shopping mall that spans over 48 city blocks, Edmontonians have never been afraid to do things a little differently.
+As Canada's youngest and fastest growing capital city, Edmonton is a hotbed of cultural diversity that embraces new ideas and experimentation.
+Here are the best ways to play, sightsee, tour, and relax on vacation in Alberta's Capital.

 North Saskatchewan River Valley

 There's green space, and then there's the North Saskatchewan River Valley.
 This vast collection of scenic parks is 22 times bigger than New York City's Central Park.
 Over 150 kilometres of trails, pathways, golf courses, and tree-lined, manicured lawns connect 20 parks, where locals and visitors picnic, bike, run, kayak, canoe, stand-up paddleboard, take a paddle boat or Segway , and, in winter, snowshoe and ski (both cross-country and downhill).

 If you're thinking some big chain stores and a food court, readjust your lens.
 This nearly 500,000-square-metre mall is the largest in North America, with 800+ stores, 100 dining venues, a massive indoor wave pool with 17 water slides and a lake, plus amusement park, zoo, and ice skating rink.
 You can stay at one of two hotels, including one aptly named Fantasyland for its 120 themed guest rooms.